petecarapetyan/cc/doc/20--reps/30--git/git2.rocket.md

-# Git - Team Reps
+# Git Drills - 2

+Git reps are mostly muscle memory reps around the repetive actions you wil take as a typical programmer on a typical enterprise team.

+## Git Team Basics

 Git basics are pretty much mandatory to be an effective coder on almost any team in the world.